-In recent years, the Ecuadorian government has invested a lot of money in developing the bicycle as a major form of ecological transportation.
-Bike paths have been established in many of the most populous areas of the country and to encourage cycling, regular events are held where certain roads are open only to non-motorised transport.
+In recent years, the Ecuadorian government has invested a lot of money in developing and encouraging the use of bicycles as a major form of ecological transport.
+Bike paths have been established in many of the most populous areas of the country, including Quito.
+To promote cycling, regular events are held where certain roads are open only to non-motorised transport.

-However, biking can be extremely dangerous in areas without dedicated bike paths.
-Car drivers often do not obey rules of the road, and roads can be covered in debris.
+Be aware that biking can be dangerous in areas without dedicated bike paths.
+Car drivers often do not obey rules of the road and roads can be covered in debris.

 Walking in Ecuador

-Due to safety concerns, walking is not the best way to get around in Ecuador.
+That said, due to safety concerns, walking is not always the best way to get around in Ecuador.
 If expats must travel by foot, they should walk with caution and pay attention to their surroundings.
 Be extremely careful when walking alone at night, and always secure belongings – preferably put them somewhere they can’t be seen.
-Muggings and pickpocketing are fairly common, especially if one stands out from the local population.
+Muggings and pickpocketing are common in large cities, especially if one stands out from the local population.